-Things to do in the Bundaberg Region for families
+Things to do in Bundaberg for families

 Once in Bundaberg, you are spoilt for choice when it comes to beaches and places to stay.
 There is the gorgeous Woodgate Beach, a 16 km stretch of sand with a caravan park and holiday houses for rent.
-Further on (about 14 min drive from Bundaberg) is the beautiful seaside town of Bargara that has two caravan parks, apartments along the water front, and a cafe precinct on the water with a la carte, pub food and fish and chip options.
+Further on (about 14 min drive from Bundaberg) is the beautiful seaside town of Bargara that has two caravan parks, apartments along the waterfront, and a cafe precinct on the water with a la carte, pub food and fish and chip options.
 If you prefer to self cater, there is a full sized supermarket on the way into Bargara, and, if alfresco is your thing, there are lovely barbecues, sheltered tables and a children’s playground on the esplanade with uninterrupted views of the sea.

-Once settled in your accommodation, there is a range of amazing activities for adults and kids alike in the Bundaberg Region, including patrolled beaches and gentle surf, snorkelling straight from the shore, and you can even book day trips to the nearby islands.
+Once settled in your accommodation, there is a range of amazing activities for adults and kids in Bundaberg Region, including patrolled beaches and gentle surf, snorkelling straight from the shore, and you can even book day trips to the nearby islands.